tayler6000/pyVoIP/docs/SIP.rst

     The *myPort* argument is the port SIPClient will bind to, to receive incoming SIP requests and responses.
 The default for this protocol is port 5060, but any port can be used.

     The *callCallback* argument is the callback function for :ref:`VoIPPhone`.
 VoIPPhone will process the SIP request, and perform the appropriate actions.

+    The *auth_username* argument is the optional username for proxy-authentication, represented as a string.

   **recv**\ () -> None
     This method is called by SIPClient.start() and is responsible for receiving and parsing through SIP requests.  **This should not be called by the** :term:`user`.